Clueliss/steam-dedicated-server-auto-start-stop/README.md

 > - automatically stop after X (default 15min) minutes when no players are online

 ## How it works
-> Since Minecraft does not natively support Socket Activation there is some trickery involved.
+> Since Minecraft does not natively support socket activation there is some trickery involved.
-> Firstly the Minecraft Server needs to run on a different Port then the default (25565).
-> A Systemd Socket (mcserv.socket) then listenes on Port 25565, if it received traffic it starts mcserv.service which will:
+> Firstly there is the systemd socket mcserv.socket which listenes on Port 25565, if it receives traffic it starts mcserv.service which will:
-> 1. forward tcp and udp port 25565 to port 25555 (the port the minecraft server will be running on, see _Configuration_)
+> 1. stop mcserv.socket (since it conflics)
 > 2. start mcserv-stoptimerctrl.service
-> 3. start the minecraft server
+> 3. start the minecraft server through /opt/mcserv/scripts/start.sh

 > While the Server is running, mcserv-stoptimerctrl.service will monitor the servers playercount, through reading the serverlog.
-> Therefore since i have not found a suitable solution to monitor journald logs (which is currently required to monitor the playercount, i may switch to using 'screen' in the future), the log has to be redirected to /opt/mcserv/server.log.
+> Therefore since i have not found a suitable solution to monitor journald logs the log has to be redirected to /opt/mcserv/server.log.

-> If the playercount reaches 0 it will start mcserv-stop.timer, which will stop the minecraftserver after x minutes (therefore stopping mcserv-stoptimerctrl.service and removing the port forwards).
+> If the playercount reaches 0 it will start mcserv-stop.timer, which will stop the minecraftserver after x minutes (therefore stopping mcserv-stoptimerctrl.service and restarting mcserv.socket).

 > If the playercount becomes > 0 while the timer is started, the timer is stopped.

 ## Problems
-> Since starting a Minecraftserver can take it's time (30sec in my case).
-Initially connecting players may experience a timeout during the first try.
+> Initially connecting players will experience a connection closed error message, since the mcserv.socket first bound to port 25565 and is then stopped (which it has to, i think; maybe i'm missing some feature in systemd)
-> Try joining again after the first try.
+> Solution: Try joining again.

 ## Dependencies
 > - bash
 > - systemd
-> - firewalld

 ## Configuration
-> \- Go to your Minecraft Server Directory and change the server-port (in server.properties) to 25555
-> \- If your minecraft server does not live in /opt/mcserv you will need to edit the WorkingDirectory and Exec paths in
+> If your minecraft server does not live in /opt/mcserv you will need to edit the WorkingDirectory and Exec paths in
 > - mcserv.service
 > - mcserv-stoptimerctrl.service